BenHenderson09/CancerClassifierNeuralNet/README.md

 # CancerClassifierNeuralNet
-This program is a neural network algorithm, tailored to detect dangerous cancer cells based on the properties of that cell.
+This program is a neural network algorithm, tailored to detect dangerous cancer cells based on the properties of those cells.
 The algorithm determines cancer cells as benign (not dangerous) or malignant (dangerous).
 This gives us an insight into the pattern of how the properties of cancerous cells can be classified as being harmful.
-Neural networks and machine learning in general are making amazing advancements, they are even used in medical scenarios in the real world.

 ### Data Format
 ```